On shrinking Gradient Ricci Soliton With Nonnegative Sectional Curvature

 \section{Abstract}

 Perelman proved that an open $3$-dimensional shrinking gradient Ricci soliton with bounded nonnegative sectional curvature is a quotient of $S^2 \times \mathbb{R}$ or $\mathbb{R}^3$.
 We extend this result to higher dimensions with a decay condition on the Ricci tensor.
-We also prove a gap theorem for compact solitons with Ricci curvature sufficiently pinched.

 1.0cm